 Scheduled Re-examinations:

 As stated in Section VI of the ACOP, residents and all authorized members will be re-examined to determine eligibility for continued occupancy.
-As part of this re-examination, the resident and all adult authorized members of the household, including any live-in aide, will undergo a criminal background check and credit report review.
+As part of this re-examination, the resident and all adult authorized members of the household, including any live-in aide, will undergo a criminal background check. and credit report review.
 Residents will have access to a copy of their criminal background check and an opportunity to participate in an individualized assessment before the CHA will consider lease termination (per compliance with the Cook County Just Housing Amendment, see II.F.12.).

 The resident must supply the CHA with truthful written information about family composition, citizenship and/or eligible immigration status, age of resident authorized members, income and source of income of all resident authorized members, assets and related information necessary to determine eligibility, annual income, adjusted income, rent, and dwelling size.
 Failure to supply such information or misrepresentation of information is a serious violation of the terms of the Lease and may result in lease termination.

-The resident and resident adult authorized members agree to comply with reasonable CHA requests for verification by signing releases or authorizations for third-party sources, including HUD Form 9886 and the CHA Authorization and Consent Release Form, presenting documents for review, or providing other suitable forms of verification.
+The resident and resident adult authorized members agree to comply with reasonable CHA requests for verification by signing releases or authorizations for third-party sources, including HUD Form 9886-A and the CHA Authorization and Consent Release Form, presenting documents for review, or providing other suitable forms of verification.
 This information will be used by the CHA to decide whether the amount of the rent should change, whether the dwelling size is correct for the resident's needs, and whether the resident and all authorized family members are in compliance with the terms and conditions of the lease agreement.
-Signing a written revocation of consent or failing to sign releases, including HUD Form 9886 and the CHA Authorization and Consent Release Form, is a serious violation of the terms of the Lease and an result in lease termination.
+Signing a written revocation of consent or failing to sign releases, including HUD Form 9886-A and the CHA Authorization and Consent Release Form, is a serious violation of the terms of the Lease and may result in lease termination.

 Interim Re-examinations:

-As specified in Section VII of the ACOP, if there are any decreases in a family’s income or household composition between scheduled re-examinations, or an increase in family income during a certification period where an interim rent decrease had been processed, an interim re-examination may be conducted.
+As specified in Section VII of the ACOP, if there are any decreases in a family’s income, changes in household composition, changes in allowances between scheduled re-examinations, or an increase in family income during a certification period where an interim rent decrease had been processed, an interim re-examination may be conducted.
 Certain changes require advance approval by the CHA.

 Residents are required to report all changes in family composition or decreases in income to the property manager within 10 calendar days of the occurrence.